M42 Duster: Service history

 Production of the M42 began in early 1952 at GM's Cleveland Tank Plant.
+The U.S. Army started accepting delivery of the M42 in October 1952.
 It entered service in late 1953 and replaced a variety of different anti-aircraft systems in armored divisions.
 In 1956, the M42 received a new engine and other upgrades along with other M41 based vehicles, becoming the M42A1.
-Production was halted in December 1960 with 3,700 examples made during its production run.
+Production was halted in December 1959 with 3,700 examples made during its production run, but it continued to be used in Army service until the early 1960s, when it was transferred to the Army National Guard.

 Sometime in the late 50s, the U.S. Army reached the conclusion that anti-aircraft guns were no longer viable in the jet age and began fielding a self-propelled version of the HAWK SAM instead.
 Accordingly, the M42 was retired from front line service and passed to the National Guard with the last M42s leaving the regular Army by 1963, except for the 4th Battalion, 517th Air Defense Artillery Regiment in the Panama Canal Zone, which operated two batteries of M42s into the 1970s.

 Vietnam War

 M42 Duster, MACV compound at Quảng Trị City, February 1968.

 The HAWK missile system performed poorly in low altitude defense.
 To ensure some low altitude anti-aircraft capability for the ever-increasing amount of forces fielded in South Vietnam, the Army began recalling M42A1s back into active service and organizing them into air defense artillery (ADA) battalions.
 Starting in the fall of 1966, the U.S. Army deployed three battalions of Dusters to South Vietnam, each battalion consisting of a headquarters battery and four Duster batteries, each augmented by one attached Quad-50 battery and an artillery searchlight battery.

 Despite a few early air kills, the air threat posed by North Vietnam never materialized and ADA crews found themselves increasingly involved in ground support missions.
 Most often the M42 was on point security, convoy escort, or perimeter defense.
-The "Duster" (as it was called by U.S. troops in Vietnam because it turned the enemies into dust) was soon found to excel in ground support.
+The Duster was soon found to excel in ground support.
 The 40 mm guns proved to be effective against massed infantry attacks.
 According to an article that appeared in Vietnam Magazine:

 M-55s and M-42s were old pieces of equipment that needed a lot of maintenance and required hard-to-get spare parts.
 The gasoline-powered Dusters were particularly susceptible to fires in the engine compartment.
 Thus, despite its cross country capability, it was not wise to use the Duster in extended search and destroy operations in heavy jungle terrain because of excessive wear on engines, transmissions, and suspensions.